timebertt/kubernetes-controller-sharding/docs/development.md

 ## Development Cluster

 The setup's basis is a local [kind](https://kind.sigs.k8s.io/) cluster.
-This simplifies developing and testing the project as it doesn't come without additional cost, can be thrown away easily, and one doesn't need to push development images to a remote registry.
+This simplifies developing and testing the project as it comes without additional cost, can be thrown away easily, and one doesn't need to push development images to a remote registry.
 In other words, there are no prerequisites for getting started with this project other than a [Go](https://go.dev/) and [Docker](https://www.docker.com/) installation.

 ```bash